ruby/irb/README.md

-  irb_load       Load a Ruby file. irb_require    Require a Ruby file. source         Loads a given file in the current session. irb            Start a child IRB. jobs           List of current sessions. fg             Switches to the session of the given number. kill           Kills the session with the given number. irb_info       Show information about IRB. show_cmds      List all available commands and their description.
+  irb_load       Load a Ruby file. irb_require    Require a Ruby file. source         Loads a given file in the current session. irb_info       Show information about IRB. show_cmds      List all available commands and their description.

+Multi-irb (DEPRECATED)
+  irb            Start a child IRB. jobs           List of current sessions. fg             Switches to the session of the given number. kill           Kills the session with the given number.

 Debugging
   debug          Start the debugger of debug.gem.